Pet Lost & Found

 - If your pet is wearing ID with your phone number on it, make sure you are available to answer your phone.
 Cellular phone numbers are the best numbers to list on ID tags.

 - Visit your local Animal Shelter.
 If you are in Buncombe County, you may visit the Buncombe County Animal Shelter or call them at 828-250-6430.
-Animal Services Officers pick up many lost pets every day and they may have already picked up yours.
 Only you can positively identify your lost pet.
-Make sure to check every 72 hours.
+Make sure to check every 24-48 hours.
 Unlicensed, stray dogs and cats are only required to be held for 72 hours so time is of the essence!

-- Continue checking with your local shelter and keeping up to date on the daily listing of found animals.
+- Continue checking with your local shelter and keep up to date on the daily listing of found animals.

 - Make them GIANT so that people driving by cannot miss them.